Bass Martti Talvela

 MT: Yes, the

 with several of those, and after so many years and foreign names in Germany,

-Italy, France, and America, to come back to Finland and
+Italy, France, and America, to come back to Finland and build up something

+died.
 The Festival is now very strong and going well.
 Many of

 my ideas from my time are in place, for instance to bring the best pianists

 MT: Yes, who

 work.
-This is going on there now, and with good results for the next generation of
+This is going on there now, and with good results for the next

-the garden of the castle, and has a huge stage.
+in the garden of the castle, and has a huge stage.
 We get big, international

 BD: It means